Mar102/PyBer_Analysis/README.md

 ### Analysis

 In order to provide firther insight for the ride-sharing data by city type for PyBer, the data was detaily analyzed to create a frame work that guided the project.
 In order to create the appropriate variables, I analyzed the data by type, count and null values.
 After confirming that the data was clear to be used for technical variables, I created a workback plan to guide the outcomes.
+As seen in the chart and line graph below, a higher demand than than the availability of drivers in rural cities keeps prices at the highest for average fare per driver.
+If we compare the average fares between each city type, we’ll notice that the average fare in the rural cities is about 4 times lower than urban cities.

+Figure 1
 ![Results_1](analysis/Capture.PNG)

+Figure 2
 ![Results](analysis/Fig8.png)

-#### If we compare the average number of rides between each city type, we’ll notice that the average number of rides in the rural cities is about 4 and 3.5 times lower than urban and suburban cities, respectively.
-There is one outlier in the urban ride count data.
-Also, the average number of rides in the rural cities is about 4- and 3.5-times lower per city than the urban and suburban cities, respectively.